Ernest Gold

-Ernst Sigmund Goldner (July 13, 1921 – March 17, 1999), known professionally as Ernest Gold, was an Austrian-born American composer.
-He is most noted for his work on Exodus, a 1960 film.
+Ernst Sigmund Goldner (July 13, 1921 – March 17, 1999), known professionally as Ernest Gold, was an Austrian-American composer of film and television scores.
+He won an Academy Award and two Grammy Awards for his work on the film Exodus (1960), and a Golden Globe for On the Beach (1959).
+He received an additional three Oscar nominations throughout his career, and was the first composer to receive a star on the Hollywood Walk of Fame.

 Early life

 Gold was born in 1921 in Vienna, the son of Elisabeth (Stransky) and Gustav Goldner.
-Gold's father's mother (Jaiteles) ancestry from Szeged, Hungary and mother's mother (Therese Sprung) from Temesvár (at the time part of Hungary and now in Romania) and Budapest (Spitzer).
-Ernest Gold came from a musical family.
+He came from a musical family.
 His father played the violin and his mother sang.
 His father also studied under Richard Heuberger.

 Ernest Gold said he learned to read music before he learned to read words.
 He studied violin and piano when he was six and began composing music at eight.
 By 13, he had written an entire opera.
 As a child, he said he wanted to go to Hollywood, Los Angeles and be a composer.
 Gold went to movie theaters as a teenager, not only to watch the films but to listen to the musical score.
 Among prominent film composers of the time, he admired Max Steiner.

 In 1938, Gold attended the Akademie für Musik und darstellende Kunst in Vienna, but he and his family moved to the U.S. after the Nazi Anschluss in Austria, because his family was Jewish.
 In New York City, he earned money by working as an accompanist and writing popular songs.
 He also studied with Otto Cesana and Léon Barzin at the National Orchestra Association.